CAVEconnectome/precomputed_annotation_indices/README.md

 		10. Exactly one of the following sections (remove the one from the template that doesn't apply to your annotation data):
 			1. `id_column` Only use this option for the time being.
 The id column name indicating which column uniquely labels each annotation.
 			2. `id_src` *TODO: document polyline annotation indexing.*
-		11. `properties` Each consisting of a label, a type (options are listed in the template; use them exactly as provided), and a column name.
+		11. `properties` Each property consists of a label, a type (options are listed in the template; use them exactly as provided), and a column name (indicated by "id" in the json).
+Optionally, properties can be enums, in which case they must also include enum\_values and enum\_labels, as shown in the template.
+If either enum field is provided, both must be provided, both lists must be the same length, and the values must match the indicated type.
-		12. `relations` Each consisting of a label and a column name.
+		12. `relations` Each relation consists of a label and a column name (indicated by "id" in the json).
-		13. `spatial_pt_columns` A set labeled column-name-triplets indicating point coordinates.
+		13. `spatial_pt_columns` A set of labeled column-name-triplets indicating point coordinates.
 		14. Exactly one of the following sections (remove the two from the template that don't apply to your annotation data):
 			1. `point_annotation_config`:
 				1. "pt\_pt\_column\_label": the one corresponding label you added to the "spatial\_pt\_columns" section of this file.